-A differential antenna will eliminate the need for a balun, and the DC biasing can be achieved in the antenna topology, see Figure 3 and Figure 4.
+A differential antenna will eliminate the need for a balun, and the DC biasing can be achieved in the antenna topology, see Figure 3.
+The CC25XX Folded Dipole reference design [8] contains schematics and layout files for a CC2500EM with a folded dipole PCB antenna.
+Please see DN004 [9] for more details on this design.

-A HC-49 type SMD crystal is used in the CC1101EM reference designs ([5] and [6]).
+A HC-49 type SMD crystal is used in the CC2500EM reference design [4].
 Note that the crystal package strongly influences the price.
 In a size constrained PCB design a smaller, but more expensive, crystal may be used.

-32.9 Battery Operated Systems
+31.9 Battery Operated Systems

-In low power applications, the SLEEP state with the crystal oscillator core switched off should be used when the CC1101 is not active.
+In low power applications, the SLEEP state with the crystal oscillator core switched off should be used when the CC2500 is not active.
 It is possible to leave the crystal oscillator core running in the SLEEP state if start-up time is critical.